 What is Soba?

-The soba noodle is a popular buckwheat noodle that can be enjoyed cold or hot.
+Soba is a popular buckwheat noodle that can be enjoyed cold or hot.
 Its traditions originated from the Tokugawa period, when soba consumption became popular after it was discovered that consuming thiamine-rich soba noodles could help fend off beriberi, a range of symptoms caused by thiamine deficiency.
 Soba noodles are commonly consumed throughout Japan today including special holidays.

 What is Buckwheat?

 Despite its name, buckwheat is not related to wheat, but is instead related to sorrel, knotweed and rhubarb.
 Farmers often use buckwheat as a cover crop used to manage soil erosion and fertility and fend against pest, diseases, and weeds.
-The cultivation of buckwheat grain declined sharply in the 20th century with the adoption of other fertilizers, but a recent resurgence in organic farming and biodynamic farms has brought buckwheat back to the farms.
+The cultivation of buckwheat grain declined sharply in the 20th century with the adoption of other fertilizers, but a recent resurgence in organic farming and biodynamic farms have brought buckwheat back to the farms.
 We’re happy to be able to take a underrated secondary crop and turn it into something delicious!

-Is Kamonegi soba gluten free?
+Is Kamonegi's soba gluten free?

 Buckwheat is gluten free.
-The earliest form of soba is made from 100 percent buckwheat, but we use a ratio of 80 percent buckwheat and 20 percent all purpose flour to ensure that our noodles have a proper yield and buoyancy.
+The earliest form of soba is made from 100 percent buckwheat, but we use a traditional nihachi ratio of 80 percent buckwheat and 20 percent all purpose flour to ensure that our noodles have a proper yield and buoyancy.

 Buckwheat Flour (aka "soba ko")